informed-governance-project/.github/profile/README.md

 - the [NIS Incident Notification Platform](https://github.com/informed-governance-project/NISINP)

-The [MONARC project](https://github.com/monarc-project) is a core part of the Informed Governance Project.
+The [MONARC project](https://github.com/monarc-project) is a part of the Informed Governance Project.
 Key points about the intereactions between MONARC and this platform are listed [here](https://github.com/orgs/monarc-project/projects/3).
 More information about MONARC [here](https://www.monarc.lu).